This article contains frequently asked questions (FAQs) regarding security.

-Bitwarden cloud is currently hosted on Microsoft Azure within the United States.
+Bitwarden cloud servers are currently hosted on Microsoft Azure within the United States and the European Union.
 Today Bitwarden serves millions of users, including government and enterprise customers throughout Europe and the world, with this infrastructure.

 For customers who need full control over data residency, Bitwarden can alternatively be privately hosted on your own infrastructure.